lancegoyke/djarter/README.md

 Main features:

 - Custom User model with email, no username, includes auth views
-- Every Layout CSS primitives (no Bootstrap!)
+- CSS layout primitives instead of CSS frameworks (no Bootstrap!)
 - Formatters and linters configured with pre-commit
 - and [more](#features)